$L^2$-setting theory for the solutions to 2D Navier-Stokes equations: some new estimates: Introduction

+where $c$ and $c_1$ are constants independent of $u_0$. \end{Theorem} This is a surprising result, as we introduced a weight that worsens the behavior at infinity of $\|P\Delta u\|_2^2$ or $\|u\|_\infty^4$ while not improving their behavior near zero.
+Actually, this appears in accordance with estimate \eqref{estimateripetuta}.

+We emphasize that estimate \eqref{primastimateorema2} seems to be new even for bounded domains, as well as for the solutions to the Stokes system, while in the linear case, or when the domain is bounded, \eqref{secondastimateorema2} can be deduced from \eqref{estimateripetuta} and \eqref{comportamentoneltempo2}.
+We show that, for more general domains, neither \eqref{estimateripetuta} or \eqref{comportamentoneltempo2} is required.
+The main purpose of this note is just to highlight a sort of congeniality of the $L^2$-theory for {\underline{2D Navier--Stokes equations}, meaning that some inequalities available in the linear theory can be fully transferred to the nonlinear setting, provided that the right-hand side is expressed through a suitable combination of the $L^2$-norm of the initial datum.

-\begin{Remark} We point out that our analysis is restricted to the two--dimensional case, as this allows us to avoid imposing an additional Prodi--Serrin type condition \cite{Prodi, Serrin}, which would be required in dimension $n\ge 3$ (cfr. \cite{Farwig} for bounded domains). \end{Remark}
+\begin{Remark} We point out that the analysis performed in this paper is restricted to the two--dimensional case, as this allows us to avoid imposing an additional Prodi--Serrin type condition \cite{Prodi, Serrin}, which would be required in dimension $n\ge 3$ (as for estimate \eqref{estimateripetuta} cfr. \cite{Farwig} in the case of bounded domains). \end{Remark}